 Kenule Beeson “Ken” Saro-Wiwa was born on the 10th of October, 1941.
 He was a member of the Ogoni people in the region of the Southeastern Senatorial district in Rivers state Nigeria.

-In 1958 the Royal Dutch Shell started crude oil exploration in Ogoni land this led to 15 years of thousands of oil spill in Ogoni land ever since then Ogoni land has a tragic history of pollution from the oil spills and gas flair.
-An estimated 2.1 million barrels of oil was spilled this lead to a serious contamination in Ogoni land, ground water, surface water, sediment, vegetation and air.
+In 1958 the Royal Dutch Shell started crude oil exploration in Ogoni land this led to 15 years of thousands of oil spills in Ogoni land ever since then Ogoni land has had a tragic history of pollution from the oil spills and gas flair.
+An estimated 2.1 million barrels of oil were spilt which lead to serious contamination in Ogoni land, groundwater, surface water, sediment, vegetation and air.
 The rate of pollution did not only pose a massive threat to the health of Ogoni people but also their economy.

-The crime he committed was mandating environmental remediation and compensation for damages on innocent lives.
+The crime he committed was mandating environmental remediation and compensation for damages to innocent lives.

-Despite this, Ken Saro Wiwa’s life has provided a legacy of great inspiration for human rights and environmental activist around the globe.
-He is still a renowned personality and a great leader celebrated for his fantastic contribution to Nigeria’s development till date.
+Despite this, Ken Saro Wiwa’s life has provided a legacy of great inspiration for human rights and environmental activists around the globe.
+He is still a renowned personality and a great leader celebrated for his fantastic contribution to Nigeria’s development to date.

 Five things to know about Ken Saro-Wiwa

-1. Ken Saro-Wiwa and eight others from the Movement for the Survival of the Ogoni People were hanged in the south Nigerian city of Port Harcourt in November 1995.
+1. Ken Saro-Wiwa and eight others from the Movement for the Survival of the Ogoni People were hanged in the southern Nigerian city of Port Harcourt in November 1995.